shenwei356/seqkit/benchmark/README.md

 # Benchmark

-Dataset and results is described at [http://shenwei356.github.io/fakit/benchmark](http://shenwei356.github.io/fakit/benchmark)
+Datasets and results are described at [http://shenwei356.github.io/fakit/benchmark](http://shenwei356.github.io/fakit/benchmark)

 **The benchmark needs be performed in Linux-like operating systems.**